justinwookim/3dorderbook/README.md

     - three.js

 ## Goal
 Our goal is to develop a 3D visualization of an order book to display financial instruments of an exchange with price, quantity, and depth.
+Using the Kraken Websocket API, Three js library, and our implementation of an Order Book, we were able to create a realtime 3D visualization.

 ## Description
 This is a semester long project for IE 421 - High Frequency Trading Technology instructed by Professor David Lariviere.